andrewrk/node-s3-client/README.md

 `params`:

  * `localDir` - destination directory on local file system to sync to
- * `deleteRemoved` - delete local files with no corresponding s3 object. default `false`
- * `getS3Params` - optional function which will be called for every object that needs to be downloaded.
-See below.
  * `s3Params`
    - `Prefix` (required)
    - `Bucket` (required)
+ * (optional) `deleteRemoved` - delete local files with no corresponding s3 object. default `false`
+ * (optional) `getS3Params` - function which will be called for every object that needs to be downloaded.
+See below.

 ```js
 function getS3Params(localFile, s3Object, callback) {